Chronicles of Ancient Darkness: Main characters

 Fa is Torak's father, the former Mage of the Wolf Clan, and one of the seven Soul Eaters.
 Although he only appears briefly at the start of Wolf Brother when he is killed by the demon bear, his legacy is the driving force behind the whole of the books.
 His name is never revealed, but is always referred to by Torak as 'Fa'.
 Once a young man coming from the secretive Wolf Clan, Fa's ambition was to become a Mage and he eventually succeeded, becoming the Wolf Clan Mage; in the words of the Clan Leader, Maheegun, Fa was the greatest Mage the clan ever had and succeeded in 'becoming wolf for a few heartbeats'.
 However, Fa was also naive and easily fooled in his youth and he blindly believed the promises and good intentions of the Soul Eaters.
 When they revealed to him their true natures, Fa tried to leave but they refused to let him.
 Determined to undo the evil he had unintentionally created, he summoned all of the Soul Eaters together and tried to kill all seven with fire before going into hiding with his wife.
 The World Spirit, angered by the Soul Eaters' crimes decreed that, Fa's son would be the one to destroy them and he granted him the ancient power of the spirit walker to help him accomplish his task.
 Fa raised Torak away from the clans after his wife's death to prevent the Soul Eaters from finding out about him and instead of teaching Torak magecraft, he decided to teach him important hunting and tracking skills, which would prove invaluable in Torak's quest to defeat the Soul Eaters.

 Hord is Renn's brother.
 He unknowingly helps Tenris, who's acting as a 'crippled wanderer' create a demon by capturing a young bear.
 Throughout the first book Hord behaves stubbornly, and fueled by guilt, believes that he must deliver Torak's blood to the World Spirit himself.
 In the end, he follows Torak to the Mountain of the World Spirit and tries to kill him, he fails and he and the bear are killed by an avalanche created by the World Spirit.

 Bale is a young man from the Seal clan who is also Torak's kinsman as Torak's paternal grandmother was from the Seal Clan.
 They initially get off to a bad start as he captures Torak and takes him to Seal Island, but later become friends.
 Bale first appears in the book Spirit Walker.
-Bale is killed in the beginning of the book Oath Breaker by the Soul Eater named Thiazzi.
+Bale is killed in the beginning of the book Oath Breaker by the Soul Eater named Thiazzi, which sets Torak off on a quest for revenge.